 1945, with Dodo Marmarosa, Red Callender, and Henry Tucker:

-There’s no doubt he learned this aesthetic from Billie Holiday, but actually their early records together don’t showcase this hurt romantic emotion to the extent that his Forties solo ballads do.
+While Young probably learned this aesthetic from Billie Holiday, their early records together don’t showcase this hurt romantic emotion to the extent that his Forties solo ballads do.

 If he had died in 1941, would Young have had the same status as lonely poet?
 Probably not.
 He would be more like Jimmy Blanton, Scott LaFaro, or Booker Little in our collective mind: a genius gone too soon.